Toyokawa Inari (Myogonji Temple) 豊川稲荷

 One of Japan's "big three" Inari shrines is actually a Buddhist temple

-With literally thousands of stone foxes dressed in bright red bibs perched throughout this massive multi-faith shrine, Toyokawa Inari is one of Japan's most interesting and picturesque religious sites.
+With literally a thousand stone foxes dressed in bright red bibs perched throughout this massive multi-faith shrine, Toyokawa Inari is one of Japan's most interesting and picturesque religious sites.
 Although many of its structures are Shinto, this is actually a Buddhist temple of the Soto sect, created during the period of religious syncretism spanning the initial period when Buddhism first took a foothold in Japan to the Meiji Restoration.

 It has elements of both a Buddhist temple and a Shinto shrine